simonprickett/local-aircraft-tracker/receiver/README.md

   spi: null,
   is_on_ground: false
 }
+Range seen: 26.345433146570198
 ```

 The there are different types of message (`transmission_type` will vary) but all have the same schema.
 Fields that are populated for some message types may not be for others.

+That `Range seen: ...` line is logged because the message contains a `lat` and `lon` - it's the distance in miles between the receiver's own location (`LATITUDE`/`LONGITUDE` in `.env`) and the aircraft's position, calculated using [Turf.js](https://turfjs.org/)'s `distance` function.
+This value also feeds into the `stats:furthestaway` key described below.

 Verify that data appears in Redis using [RedisInsight](https://redis.com/redis-enterprise/redis-insight/) or the redis-cli.
 You should see Hashes appear in Redis whose keys begin with `flight:`.
 Here's an example: